KxSystems/docs/docs/kb/optane.md

 : A common solution for overly-large in-memory datasets, is to split the data across multiple machines.
 Data is usually split based on some inherent partition of the data (e.g. ticker symbol, sensor ID, region), to allow parallelization of calculations.
 Horizontal scaling allows users to add memory, but comes at a cost.
 Average perfomance (versus a single machine) is reduced due to the cost of IPC to move data between processes.
 There is also an increase in complexity as well as hardware, datacenter and operations costs.

-: Optane Memory, in cached-memory mode, creates a new opportunity to scale vertically.
+: Optane Memory, in Cached Memory mode, creates a new opportunity to scale vertically.
 A significantly extended memory space enables calculations on a single machine, rather than a cluster.
 This removes or reduces the complexities and performance cost of IPC, allowing users to run simpler, more efficient analytics.

 ### App Direct Memory mode